Robert D Pace

-And Joshua secured a military alliance with God that conquered the Canaanites and settled the Hebrew tribes in the Promised Land.
+And Joshua secured a military alliance with God that conquered the Canaanites and settled the Hebrew tribes into the Promised Land.
 Joshua’s partnership with God was so phenomenal, that without earthly assistance, the angels flattened Jericho’s impregnable walls!

 (Transition) Wouldn’t you like to live this way?
 Wouldn’t you like to claim such a close posture with God that he dispatched angels to work in your behalf?
 Well, it is possible!
-You can claim partnership with God in a unique and powerful way!
+You can claim partnership with God in a unique and powerful way.
 This is what I want to discuss in my first point.
 Partnership with God begins by discerning your spiritual birthright.

 I. Discern Your Birthright

 (Humor) As the firstborn in my family, I would have enjoyed an Old Testament birthright and its double privileges.
 But America doesn’t operate that way.
 Americans use Wills.
 And a Will is designed to operate this way: Upon the death of the maker of the Will, his/her estate is distributed to the duly appointed beneficiaries.
-That’s a simplified, idealistic policy for estate disbursement.
-But realistically, Americans operate another way: When parents die, with or without a Will, the children fuss, fume, and fight, over who gets what!
+That’s a simplistic policy for estate disbursement.
+But realistically, Americans operate another way: When parents die, with or without a Will, the children fuss, fume, and fight over who gets what!

 Do you know why families feud over inheritances?
 It’s because they have discerned the estate’s value.
 People don’t pay lawyers enormous sums of money to make certain worthless goods are distributed.
 Nobody wants to wrangle over trinkets that couldn’t be sold at a flea market.
-People argue and fight to possess items of value.
+People argue and fight to possess items of value!

 The reason people don’t secure more from God is because they haven’t properly evaluated Christ’s covenant.
 The Lord is willing to disburse it, but we must discern it!
-Jesus pointed out this when He said, “It is your Father’s good pleasure to give you the kingdom” (Luke 12:32).
+Jesus pointed out this when he said, “It is your Father’s good pleasure to give you the kingdom” (Luke 12:32).

 When Esau matured he became an outdoorsman and hunted game.
 One day, he returned home famished from a long, fruitless day of hunting.
 No doubt God had orchestrated Esau’s vain attempts just to test his character.
 When Esau smelled Jacob’s stew cooking over the fire, he asked for a bowl.
 That’s when Jacob asked Esau to buy his meal by signing over his birthright.
 And listen to Esau’s reply, “Look, I am about to die . . .
 What good is the birthright to me?”
 (Genesis 25:32).

 In one sentence, Esau exposed his character.
 Think about it.
 Have you known anyone to die by missing one meal?
-There is no way anybody can feel sorry for Esau because he wasn’t a victim.
+There is no way anybody can feel sorry for Esau, because he wasn’t a victim!
 Jacob was certainly wrong for scheming, but Esau deliberately rejected God’s blessing that was promised through his father Isaac and his grandfather Abraham!
 Both Jacob and Esau knew of the covenant blessings God had given to their grandfather, Abraham.
 But in one sentence Esau repudiated those grand promises.
 Hebrews 12:16 captures the moment when it says: “for a single meal [Esau] sold his inheritance rights as the oldest son.
 (17) Afterward, as you know, when he wanted to inherit this blessing, he was rejected.”